Local 2/Hospitality Industry Child & Elder Care Plan

 Application Process

-The Child and Elder Care Benefits Program offers a number of different benefits.
+The Child & Elder Care Plan offers a number of different benefits.
 Before applying, you should review these Benefits to help you select the one that will best meet the needs of your family this next year.
 Counselors are available in person on Mondays and Wednesdays, as well as by phone and email, to discuss your benefit options and the application process (Contact Us).

 To apply for a benefit you need …

 • …to be eligible to receive a benefit.
-To be eligible, you must work for an employer that contributes to the Child and Elder Care Benefits Program (see List of Participating Employers).
+To be eligible, you must work for an employer that contributes to the Child & Elder Care Plan (see List of Participating Employers).
 You must have worked sufficient hours or shifts to qualify for these benefits.
-Check with your employer or your Local 2 rep for more details about your hour requirement.
+Check with your employer or your Local 2 rep for more details about your hours requirement.

 • … to meet the residence requirement.
 Benefits are limited to children and relatives who live in the following counties: Alameda, Contra Costa, Marin, Napa, Placer, Sacramento, San Francisco, San Joaquin, San Mateo, Santa Clara, Santa Cruz, Sonoma, Solano, Stanilaus, and Yolo.
 Relatives who live elsewhere do not qualify for benefits.